-Threatcare enables companies to validate their security through practicing proactive cyber defense, helping the financial sector to no longer just “guess” if they are protected.
-This is done through their Violet platform, the only BAS technology that offers cloud-based hacker simulations.
+Threatcare enables companies to validate their security by practicing proactive cyber defense, helping the financial sector to no longer just “guess" if they are protected.
+This is done through the Threatcare Suite, with the only BAS technology that offers cloud-based hacker simulations.
 Vulnerability assessments through simulation should be a standard practice for all companies, breach and attack simulations are quickly becoming an industry standard.

-So, clearly, security for financial systems has progressed mightily from even a decade ago, when “IT security” essentially involved implementation of an access control policy, installing a firewall and a robust anti-virus program.
-But today, security firms like Threatcare are creating proprietary, cutting-edge cyber security software as threats have dramatically increased.
+So, clearly, security for financial systems has progressed mightily from even a decade ago, when “IT security” essentially involved the implementation of an access control policy, installing a firewall and a robust anti-virus program.
+But today, security firms like Threatcare are creating proprietary, cutting-edge cybersecurity software as threats have dramatically increased.

 Still, it is difficult to keep up with emerging cybersecurity threats.